 Lionel refuses to let Bertie smoke during their speech sessions, saying "sucking smoke into your lungs will kill you."
 King George VI died from complications of lung cancer on February 6, 1952, at age 56.

 David Seidler stammered as a child, and heard King George VI's wartime speech as a child.
 As an adult, he wrote Queen Elizabeth the Queen Mother (widow of George VI) and asked for permission to use the King's story to create a film.
 The Queen Mother asked him not to during her lifetime, saying the memories were too painful.
 Seidler respected her request.

 While arguing about the coronation chair, the King mentions the Stone of Scone (pronounced "skoon"), also called the Stone of Destiny, underneath the chair.
 Scottish and British monarchs have been crowned over the stone for centuries.
 (Historians now doubt that it was really the same stone for the whole time, as a few "switcheroos" are believed to have taken place during the centuries.)
 It was still in Westminster Abbey at the time shown, but was returned to Scotland in 1996 to appease anti-English feeling that the stone was rightfully Scotland's.
 It will temporarily return to Westminster Abbey for future coronations.

 The role of King George VI was written with Paul Bettany in mind.
-Bettany declined to spend more time with his family, and later admitted that he regretted his decision.
+Bettany declined in order to spend more time with his family, and later admitted that he regretted his decision.
 Colin Firth was cast instead and received an Oscar for his performance.